1 Legal and enforcement framework

 5.1 Are there any restrictions on foreign franchisors entering your jurisdiction?

-5.2 What is the most common structure adopted by foreign franchisors entering your jurisdiction?
+5.2 Are franchisors required to establish a local presence?
+If so, what is the most common corporate structure adopted by foreign franchisors entering your jurisdiction?

 5.3 What requirements or restrictions apply with regard to the selection and recruitment of franchisees?